The 20 Best Hypokalemic Periodic Paralysis Doctors in Japan

 Osaka, JP

-Masafumi Kurajoh practices in Osaka, Japan.
+Masafumi Kurajoh practices practicing medicine in Osaka, Japan.
 Kurajoh is rated as an Experienced expert by MediFind in the treatment of Hypokalemic Periodic Paralysis.
-Their top areas of expertise are Gout, Type 2 Diabetes (T2D), Osteomalacia, and Hyperparathyroidism.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Hyperparathyroidism, Gout, Type 2 Diabetes (T2D), and Osteomalacia.

 Experienced in Hypokalemic Periodic Paralysis